Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - After Let's Encrypt successful, opening http doesn't redirect to https
 - After Let's Encrypt successful, opening www fails (this is only for your root domain and not for subdomains)

+If the Let's Encrypt Self-SSL certification has errors, the big picture is: Let's Encrypt looks at the document root to create the file to perform the validation, and that document root can be set in the web hosting control panel (CloudPanel -> Settings -> Root Directory).
+And also you may have to disable https redirect so the Let’s Encrypt can check for the file at http.

 - **TESTS BEGIN**

 	- **If gives a "redirect loop detected" error when visiting http://www.domain.com:**